 END FUNCTION

-We usually know where to look for things when we need them.
+Okay, but what's the point of all that?
+Usually, we know where to look for things when we need them.
 If we want fresh food, we check the fridge.
 If we want canned food, we search the pantry.
-Books are usually found in bookshelves, clothes in wardrobes, etc. In short, we categorize and store stuff in such a way we know where to look for them rather than engage in archeological excavations through the whole house, starting in the cellar, all the way up to the attic, opening every drawer in the process.
+Books are usually found in bookshelves, clothes in wardrobes, etc. In short, we put away things in such a way we know where to look for them rather than engage in archeological excavations through the whole house, starting in the cellar, all the way up to the attic, opening every drawer in the process.
+We got a fork?
+Put it in the kitchen's drawer.
+We got a t-shirt?
+Put it in the wardrobe.
+And when we need that t-shirt?
+Well, we know were we would put it, thus it has to be there.

 DECLARE FUNCTION getHash%(src AS STRING)